1. What is Pradhan Mantri Jan Dhan Yojana (PMJDY)?

 - Identity card with applicant’s Photograph issued by Central/State Government Departments, Statutory/Regulatory Authorities, Public Sector Undertakings, Scheduled Commercial Banks, and Public Financial Institutions;

 - A letter issued by a Gazetted officer, with a duly attested photograph of the person.

 - In case, there is a change in the current address, you need to submit valid documents to transfer your account to the new address.

 - In case, a person does not have a valid residential address, he/she needs to submit a valid identity proof issued by the government of India.

-A “Small Account” can be opened on the basis of a self-attested photograph and putting his/her signatures or thumb print in the presence of officials of the bank.
-For such accounts, the aggregate credits have been limited to not more than Rs 1 lakh a year, aggregate withdrawals have been limited to not more than Rs 10,000 in a month and balance in the account, at any point of time should not cross Rs 50,000.
-The validity of these accounts is 1 year normally after which such accounts would be allowed to continue for a further period of twelve more months, if the account-holder provides a document showing that he/she has applied for any of the Officially Valid Document, within 12 months of opening the small account.
+A “Small Account” can be opened by a person on the basis of a self-attested photograph and putting his/her signatures or thumb print in the presence of officials of the bank.
+For such accounts, the aggregate credits have been limited to not more than Rs 1 lakh a year and aggregate withdrawals have been limited to not more than Rs 10,000 in a month, and balance in the account at any point of time should not cross Rs 50,000.
+The validity of these accounts is 1 year, normally after which such accounts would be allowed to continue for a further period of twelve more months if the account-holder provides a document showing that he/she has applied for any of the Officially Valid Document within 12 months of opening the small account.

 4. What are the benefits of the PMJDY Scheme?

 The account holders under this scheme will get an accidental insurance cover of Rs 1 lakh and a life cover of Rs 30,000 – payment on the death of the beneficiary (subject to conditions).